 # Sender Reputation and Spam Rate

-> Sender reputation is the trust inboxes build from your authentication, history, volume, complaints, and subscriber behavior.
+> Sender reputation is the trust inbox providers build from your authentication, sending history, volume, complaints, and subscriber behavior.

 - Human page: https://mailrith.com/guides/sender-reputation-and-spam-rate